nahsmith/rotten-potatoes/README.md

 0. Next type  `gem install bundler` to  install the bundler gem

-0.Enter the command `bundle install --without production` to make sure all the gems (libraries) used by the app are in place.
+0. Enter the command `bundle install --without production` to make sure all the gems (libraries) used by the app are in place.

 0. Run `rake db:setup` to create the initial database.